-The programme focuses on the characterisation, modelling, properties and life cycle of both traditional and future materials used in the Industrial.
+The programme focuses on the characterisation, modeling, properties, and life cycle of both traditional and future materials used in the Industrial.
 Moreover, we consider the special topics of 3D printing and artificial (“digital”) materials.

 Programme in brief

-The Master’s Degree Programme in Materials Engineering: Modern Industrial Materials is a two-year programme of 120 ECTS credits, which includes joint materials engineering studies, modern industrial materials studies, minor studies and a master’s thesis with a project.
+The Master’s Degree Programme in Materials Engineering: Modern Industrial Materials is a two-year programme of 120 ECTS credits.

-The curriculum will be published in the study guide in May 2022.
+The curriculum is published in the study guide.

 Current focus areas in the research on Modern Industrial Materials is on different materials for industrial needs, and what properties are desired with specific applications.
 Furthermore, we seek to modify materials and tune their functional properties to optimize their industrial performance.